ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/httpauthentication.md

         .WithModel(1);
 ```

-Of course, we need to also test the result when the order is not for the currently authenticated user.
-In this case we need to return the **"Error"** view:
+Of course, we also need to test the result when the order is not for the currently authenticated user.
+In this case, we need to return the **"Error"** view:

 ```c#
 [Fact]